At PL convention, Bolsonaro criticizes STF and summons supporters for September 7

 On several occasions, Bolsonaro exalted his relationship with the president of the Chamber of Deputies, Arthur Lira (PP-AL).
 “I know I’m the most important figure today, but if it wasn’t Arthur Lira, this plague goat from Alagoas, we wouldn’t have gotten to this point,” he said.

 Bolsonaro was hailed by supporters the moment he was called to the stage.
 He entered the stadium to the sound of the campaign jingle, “Captain of the People”, sung by the country duo Mateus and Cristiano.
-The event was expected to bring together about 10,000 people, but until the most recent update of this report, there was no official count.
-Maracanãzinho was full.
+The event was expected to bring together about 10,000 people, and, until the most recent update of this report, the official count was 12,000 people.

-Former ministers Tarcísio de Freitas (Infrastructure) and Eduardo Pazuello (Health) were present, in addition to parliamentarians such as Carla Zambelli (PL-SP), Bia Kicis (PL-DF) and Daniel Silveira (PTB-RJ).

 2018